jayss2717/social-boost/PRODUCTION_READINESS_REPORT.md

 # 🚀 Production Readiness Report

-## ✅ **IMPLEMENTATION COMPLETE**
+## ✅ **PRODUCTION READY**

-All production-ready improvements have been successfully implemented and tested.
+All test files and debug endpoints have been removed.
+This app is now SaaS-ready.

 ---